aws-samples/ams-self-service-reporting-aggregator/README.md

 - The file size of the reports in each individual AWS account from which data is sourced;
 - The number of AWS Accounts from which data is sourced;
-- The amount of data transferred between AWS accounts;
+- The amount of data transferred and stored;
 - The amount of data processed by Glue Crawlers in the Aggregator account;
-- The amount of data stored in the Aggregator account;
 - The amount of data that Athena processes when executing SQL queries on aggregated data;
 - The number of times you use Athena to query aggregated data.